Improving statistical capacity has seen uneven progress

-There is thus an urgent need to empower countries to track their progress towards more advanced statistical capacities, and to enable donors to invest in more and better data for development.
+Countries urgently need to develop systems and strategies to track progress towards more advanced statistical capacities; and to enable donors to invest in more and better data for development.
 Moreover, countries should use common criteria to evaluate their past, ongoing or planned NSDS processes, and thus improve their data planning processes.
 PARIS21’s Statistical Capacity Monitor was launched in April 2019 to describe global, regional and national statistical capacity trends.
 The Monitor features around 100 indicators on statistical capacity, and an intuitive interactive interface makes geographic and sectoral comparison, benchmarking and analysis quick and simple.

 The PARIS21 Statistical Capacity Monitor is a free online portal that lets anyone see and compare countries according to their statistical capacity, based on the most up-to-date and comprehensive set of statistical capacity indicators available.
 The data are verified by our country partners and used in regional and national reporting frameworks.

 Users of the PARIS21 Statistical Capacity Monitor can view, manipulate and download country data on more than 150 statistical capacity indicators, as well as comparing countries and regions across multiple dimensions of statistical capacity.

 The PARIS21 Statistical Capacity Monitor helps governments, development partners, academics and others understand what countries’ capacity needs are in order to better align programme supply and demand, enhance co-ordination and advance knowledge.

 - National statistical offices (Statistical authorities)